ubicucsd/crash_course/source/3_AdvancedTerminal.md

 ### vim

 We're going to be using a text editor called "vim".
 Think of vim as Microsoft Word, but for your command line.
-You can use vim to open a file or create your own (just like Word!).
+You can use vim to open a file containing text or create your own (just like Word!).

+Vim is navigated through keyboard commands, which at first are confusing and mostly non-intuitive.
+However, once you become familiar with using these keyboard shortcuts, vim can become one of the fastest text-editors to use.
+(Note: An advanced user may also edit the .vimrc file to customize vim to better fit your habits or adjust UI style.)

+Here is a helpful interactive online resource on learning the vim keyboard commands: [openVim](https://www.openvim.com/)

 Here's a walkthrough of exactly what you'd need to hit on your keyboard to create a file called "new.txt" that contains "hello there" inside of it:

 ```